 At Adel we ensure our work is in line with other schools in Leeds through the support of the Health and Wellbeing Team.
-We ensure that we follow the' You, Me and PSHE' scheme of work developed by the team and that any updates to the scheme are followed.
 Training takes place alongside other schools in the area.

 We are also part of the PSHE working group within the Red Kite Alliance, which enables PSHE leads to come together to discuss work in the area and any developments that need following.